Enigmatrix/Cobalt/docs/ARCHITECTURE.md

 The SQLite database stores all tracked data and configuration.
 Key entities are:

 - **App**: An actual app on the system.
 Uniquely identified by its AppIdentity, but we use an Id as the Primary Key for performance reasons.
 Icons are stored as blobs.
-Notably, when an App is inserted not all fields might be initialized, there will be a slightly delay where the Engine finds the actual details to fill in using Resolver.
+Notably, when an App is inserted not all fields might be initialized, there will be a slight delay where the Engine finds the actual details to fill in using Resolver.
 But the insertion happens first since we need to insert the session and usage as well.
 - **Session**: To keep track of an app and its window titles.
 A session can be reset if the app is closed or system shutdown.
 Titles are not unique.
 - **Usage**: A single, continuous usage of an app during a session.
-Idling might occur, but that is kept track seperately using interaction periods.
+Idling might occur, but that is kept track separately using interaction periods.
-- **InteractionPeriod**: A period of interaction (mouselicks / keystrokes).
-Once the user spents time idle, an entry is made that ends when the idle begins.
+- **InteractionPeriod**: A period of interaction (mouse clicks / keystrokes).
+Once the user spends time idle, an entry is made that ends when the idle begins.
 - **SystemEvent**: A system event such as shutdown, logoff, lock, unlock, suspend, resume, monitor on, monitor off.
 - **Tag**: A collection of apps under a common name e.g. Gaming, Productivity
 - **Alert**: Record stating that we track an app or tag and perform an action (Kill/Message(Content)/Dim(Duration)) once the usage limit is hit, per day/ week / month.